locojoetive/RendEdit3D/README.md

-## 1. The Project: 3d-rasterizer
+## 1. 3D Rasterizer

-I created this project to gain experience with Dear ImGUI in combination with GLFW.
+This project is implemented using C++, Dear ImGUI and GLFW.
-Throughout its development this Readme will grow and evolve to capture all implemented features and all requirements to setup and build the project
+This document aims to clarify how to setup and build the project.

 A lot of this project is inspired by [Victor Gordan](https://www.youtube.com/channel/UC8WizezjQVClpWfdKMwtcmw) and [The Cherno](https://www.youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2)